wyntonfranklin/flowpro/README.md

 ## Installation

 ### For Windows
-To install head to the release page and download and extract the installation file.
+Download from Windows store [here](https://www.microsoft.com/store/apps/9P350WJPQH84) or head to the release page and download and extract the installation file.
 The application will open once installation is complete.

-You can download from the Windows playstore here.

 ### For Linux
 Coming.